 And pollsters – I don’t mind them usually.
 They have a job to do and I’m usually willing to help them.
 But not an automated one.
 For pollsters and candidates alike, if you can’t be bothered actually having a human call me, I can’t believe my opinion or vote would have much sway with you.

-So I’m voting with my phone.
+So this election, I’m voting with my phone.
 Right now, the choices left to me in my riding are the Freedom Party or the Greens.
 They are the only ones who have not bothered me with phone calls, either recorded or live.